Infineon/mtb-example-btsdk-hal-low-power/README.md

 3. In the **Starter Application** window, choose the example.
 4. Click **Next** and complete the application creation process.

- If you are unfamiliar with this process, see [KBA225201](https://community.infineon.com/t5/Knowledge-Base-Articles/Importing-Code-Example-into-ModusToolbox-IDE-KBA225201/ta-p/250475) for all the details.
+ If you are unfamiliar with this process, see [ModusToolbox&#8482; Quick Start Guide](https://www.infineon.com/dgdl/Infineon-ModusToolbox_3.0_Eclipse_IDE_QSG-GettingStarted-v01_00-EN.pdf?fileId=8ac78c8c8386267f0183a8e969e95911) for all the details.

 #### In Command Line Tools

 Ensure that the development environment is set up correctly.
-See KBAnnnnn for details.

 1. Download and unzip this repository onto your local machine, or clone the repository.
 2. Open the Cygwin terminal and navigate to the application folder.